-Providers must have a separate written record for each recipient served by the provider.
-It is the responsibility of the service provider to accurately document services thereby conveying an ongoing chronology of activities/services provided to the recipient.
-Services provided must clearly be related to the services documented in the recipient's plan of care (POC).
+Providers must have a separate written record for each recipient.
+To ensure continuity of care, the record must have on-going, adequate chronological documentation of activities/services offered and provided.
+Services provided must be clearly related to the services documented in the recipient's Plan of Care (POC).